datarobot-oss/custom-models-action/README.md

 5. Commit these changes and push to the remote:

     - Navigate to your custom model repository in GitHub and click the `Actions` tab.
 You'll notice that the action is being executed.

     - Navigate to the DataRobot application.
 You'll notice that a new custom model was created along with an associated deployment.
 This action can take a few minutes.

+> **Note**: Creating two commits (or merging two pull requests) in quick succession can result in a `ResourceNotFoundError`.
+> For example, you add a model definition with a training dataset, make a commit, and push to the remote.
+> Then, you immediately delete the model definition, make a commit, and push to the remote.
+> The training data upload action may begin after model deletion, resulting in an error.

+This results in an execution of the action that deletes the related model.

 ## Custom Model Action Reference